yeah61/Says-One-Neuron-to-Another/README.md

 ## Purpose

-The purpose of this project is to understand the underlying mathematics of neural networks.Especially,to understand how the backpropagation computes the gradient of the loss function with respect to the weights of the network for a single input–output example,and updates weights to minimize loss.
+The purpose of this project is to understand the underlying mathematics of neural networks, especially, to understand how the backpropagation computes the gradient of the loss function with respect to the weights of the network,and updates weights to minimize loss.

-Animal_classification is used to build a simple Neutral network to deal with simplfied data in csv format.
+Animal_Classification is used to build a simple neutral network to deal with simplfied data in csv format.

 Image_Classification is used to build a more complex Neutral network to deal with images.